 In certain states like California, you will be required to pass a background check and submit fingerprints before becoming a luxury real estate agent.
 The background check and fingerprinting can take several weeks to fully process.
 Within the majority of states, the application will need to be filled out, sent in, and approved before you will be able to register and choose an exam date.
 Even though there is a significant amount of paperwork to complete before you’re able to get started in this line of work, being a luxury real estate agent can make for a rewarding career.

-While all of the aforementioned guidelines must be met in order to become a real estate agent, you will also need to obtain a specialized certificated like the Certified Luxury Home Marketing Specialist if you want to be a luxury real estate agent.
-For this specific designation, you must complete a luxury marketing course, be a member of the Institute for Luxury Home Marketing, and submit your application with property transactions that meet sales requirements of being a luxury home.
+While all of the aforementioned guidelines must be met in order to become a real estate agent, you will also need to obtain a specialized certification like the Certified Luxury Home Marketing Specialist if you want to be a luxury real estate agent.
+For this specific designation, you must complete a luxury marketing course, be a member of the Institute for Luxury Home Marketing, and submit your application with property transactions that meet the sales requirements of being a luxury home.

 Become an Expert in Luxury Real Estate Industry

 If you want to become an expert in the luxury real estate industry, research is essential.
 Before you even consider working as a luxury real estate agent, it’s highly recommended that you spend time learning more about the industry and all that it involves.
-For one, you should become an expert on the things that UHNWI care about when it comes to homes.
+For one, you should become an expert on the things that UHNWI cares about when it comes to homes.
 These individuals prefer specific architectural styles and amenities, which means that you should consider brushing up on all of the latest trends in these areas.
 Many prospective luxury homeowners also want to have smart home automation integrated into the property, which is why you should know the technology behind it.

 When you become a luxury real estate agent, you’ll be tasked with working in a specific area.
 Before you begin to represent clients, it’s important that you learn about this area.
 Buyers are going to want to know about the neighborhood and city that they’re moving to, which is why you should be able to recommend country clubs that buyers can join, the usual recreation spots in the vicinity, any nearby yacht clubs, and the most popular community events.
 You’re not just selling a home as a luxury real estate agent.
 These buyers are looking for a place to live and settle down, which is why the area surrounding the home may be just as important to buyers.
 When you become an expert in luxury real estate, people will seek your advice, which is the perfect way for you to obtain referrals.